Back to Blog

-On today’s episode of the Sharon Says So Podcast, we are thrilled to sit down with documentary filmmakers Ken Burns and Sarah Botstein.
-Their new docuseries, The U.S. and the Holocaust, airs on PBS on Friday, September 18th, 2022 and highlights the nuances of America’s response to the Holucaust.
+We are thrilled to sit down with documentary filmmakers Ken Burns and Sarah Botstein.
+Their new docuseries, The U.S. and the Holocaust, aired on PBS on Friday, September 18th, 2022 and highlights the nuances of America’s response to the Holocaust.
 Ken and Sarah talk about their work, and about how it can often be the little known, everyday people–citizens and desk-sitting bureaucrats–who can make a lasting impact on history.
 Heroism does not mean absolute perfection, and many historical leaders struggled with making decisions, sometimes wrongly or too late.
 But as Americans, we are often at our best when we commit to considering and acting on behalf of our fellow human neighbors.

 Ken Burns has been making documentary films for over forty years.
 Since the Academy Award nominated Brooklyn Bridge in 1981, Ken has gone on to direct and produce some of the most acclaimed historical documentaries ever made, including The Civil War (1990); Baseball (1994); Jazz (2001); The War (2007); The National Parks (2009); The Roosevelts (2014); Jackie Robinson (2016); The Vietnam War (2017); and Country Music (2019).
 Future film projects include The American Buffalo (2023), Leonardo da Vinci (2024), The American Revolution (2025), Emancipation to Exodus (2026), and LBJ & the Great Society (2027), among others.